ansonlalu/Anson-Data-Science-Portfolio/README.md

 <img width="706" alt="Prediction of Stock Price using LSTM" src="https://user-images.githubusercontent.com/63663095/106499078-16fa3f80-64fb-11eb-820f-8ef5d60ea03a.jpg">

 ## 1.Prediction of Stock Price using LSTM
-This is my preliminary work is to predict the stock price by using LSTM.
-Different features gathered from Yahoo Finance, covering Open Price, Volume, Closing Price of GDX, QQQ and UPP and used to predict the closing price.
+This is my preliminary work is to predict the stock price of Nvidia by using LSTM.
+Different features gathered from Yahoo Finance, covering
+&emsp;&emsp; 1.
+Open Price
+&emsp;&emsp; 2.
+Volume
+&emsp;&emsp; 3.
+Closing Price of GDX
+&emsp;&emsp; 4.
+QQQ
+&emsp;&emsp; 5.
+UPP

+Those are used for the prediction of the closing price.
 The work will be amended from time to time for better accuracy.

 My Code is sharing as follows: <br/>
 Code in Github: [Code](https://github.com/ansonlalu/Anson-s-Data-Sceience-Portfolio/blob/master/Formal%20Project%205_20210704_LSTM%20with%20the%20Multivariables%20of%20Nvidia%20.ipynb)<br/>